How to calculate APR on money you borrow

 • When it comes to credit cards, the APR and interest rate are typically the same.

-• Some creditors offer temporary introductory rates, like 0% APR.
+• Some creditors offer temporary promotional rates, such as 0% introductory APRs.
 Promotional credit card APRs have to last at least six months, but some may last longer.

 See if you’re pre-approved